Here you go! Enjoy! Thank you for the encouragement!

 "Katara!
 No!" he cried out as he raced forward to go to her.

-An angry snarl escaped his throat as a few men leapt forward and held him back.
+An angry snarl escaped his throat when a few men leapt forward and held him back.
 He rounded on them with vicious strikes, but the massive man from before grabbed his arms and twisted them behind him until Zuko let out a pained hiss.

 Zuko looked up to see Katara clutch her stomach before she raised her bloody hands to her eyes.
-Her hands began to tremble as she stared at them before she looked away to look at him with wide and frightened eyes.
+Her hands began to tremble as she stared at them before she looked away to look at him with wide and shocked eyes.
 Zuko watched as her small hands dropped to the floor and her face paled before she fell to her side.
 He remained frozen in shock at the sight of Katara's blue shirt turning a dark crimson while her blood pooled onto the ground beneath her.
 He heard the men laugh cruelly around him and he watched as Feng approached Katara and poked her leg with his foot.

 "Ta bad we didn't git ta enjoy 'er," Feng lamented before he laughed with the rest as he moved to joined them.